Why the Media Is in So Much Trouble

 Inside Orchard Subscriptions

-Payment is processed and secured by Stripe.
+Payment is processed by Memberful and secured by Stripe.
 Apple Pay and other mobile payment options are accepted.
 Special bundle pricing is available for Above Avalon members.

 Subscriber Privileges and Benefits

 • Receive Exclusive Essays.
 The cornerstone of an Inside Orchard subscription is access to Neil’s weekly essays on the latest developments in the technology industry.
-Weekly essays are 1,000 words and sent via email on Thursdays.
+Weekly essays are ~1,000 words and sent via email.
 Essays revolve around the following topics: technology industry analysis, business model analysis, technology’s impact on societal and consumer trends.
-A sample essay can be viewed here.
+Create a free profile to read a few sample essays.

 • Inside Orchard Support.
 Play an active role in supporting Inside Orchard as an independent source of analysis and perspective.
 Inside Orchard is 100% supported by its subscribers.